This post was updated on July 7, 2017

 Naloxone is a safe, highly effective chemical compound that reverses the effects of opiates such as heroin.
 It has been used in clinical settings as an emergency treatment for opiate overdose for 40 years.
-In the USA and Europe, Take Home Naloxone programs have been linked with reductions in drug deaths of up to 34% (1).
 Naloxone has been approved for use in Canada for over 40 years and is on the World Health Organization List of Essential Medicines.
 Naloxone has no potential for abuse – in the absence of narcotics it exhibits essentially no pharmacologic activity.
 Naloxone will work only for drugs in the opiate/opioid family – it is not effective for overdoses of other drugs such as cocaine.

 How can Naloxone help reduce the number of drugs deaths?

-Access to Naloxone varies around the world, including take-home doses for people who use illicit drugs in Europe and Australia, and in Edmonton and Toronto.
+Access to Naloxone varies around the world, including take-home doses for people who use illicit drugs in Europe and Australia, and across Canada.
 Scotland introduced a National Patient Group Directive in August 2010 to ease the development of take-home Naloxone programs.
-Patient Group Directives (PGD) allow Naloxone to be prescribed by appropriately qualified nurses and pharmacists.
-In Scotland, any person released from prison at risk of overdose is given training and a Naloxone kit (2).
-Naloxone is available over the counter in Turin, Italy.
-There are over 180 successful take-home Naloxone programs in the U.S., such as Project Lazarus in North Carolina, which has helped to distribute Naloxone to individuals who are at risk due to prescribed opiates (3).
+Naloxone is also available over the counter in Turin, Italy.
+There are over 180 successful take-home Naloxone programs in the U.S., such as Project Lazarus in North Carolina, which has helped to distribute Naloxone to individuals who are at risk due to prescribed opiates (2).

 For more information – visit Health Canada’s Naloxone page